rstutsman/rstutsman.github.io/index.md

     pages 338-345.
 ACM, April 2006.

 ## Refereed workshop publications
+ 1. Jared Plumb, Sneha Kasera, and Ryan Stutsman.
+    Hybrid Network Clusters Using Common Gameplay for Massively Multiplayer Online Games.
+    In *Foundations of Digital Games*, FDG '18, 2018.
+ 1. Jared Plumb and Ryan Stutsman.
+    Exploiting Google’s Edge Network for Massively Multiplayer Online Games.
+    In *IEEE 2nd International Conference on Fog and Edge Computing*, ICFEC '18, 2018.
  1. Tian Zhang and Ryan Stutsman.
     JavaScript for Extending Low-latency In-memory Key-value Stores.
     In *Proceedings of the 9th USENIX Conference on Hot Topics in Cloud Computing*, HotCloud’17.